astronomer/airflow-guides/guides/scripts-bash-operator.md

 - When to use the BashOperator.
 - How to use the BashOperator.
-- Examples of how to use the BashOperator including executing bash commands and bash scripts
+- Examples of how to use the BashOperator including executing bash commands and bash scripts.
 - How to run scripts in non-Python programming languages using the BashOperator.

 ## Assumed knowledge